mocks-server/website/docs/configuration/how-to-change-settings.md

 The final configuration applied will be the result of extending all configuration properties defined using any method, with the mentioned priority.

 :::info
 When an option is of type `Object` or `Array`, its final value will be the extension of all different values when they are defined multiple times using different methods.
-In that case, `Objects` are extended, and `Arrays` are concated.
+In that case, `Objects` are extended, and `Arrays` are concatenated.
 :::

 ## Programmatic configuration